uberspark/uberxmhf/trustvisor/README.md

 TrustVisor is a special-purpose hypervisor that provides code integrity as well as data integrity and secrecy for userspace Pieces of Application Logic (PALs).
-The implementation of TrustVisor contained herein leverages [XMHF].
+The implementation of TrustVisor contained herein leverages [XMHF](../xmhf).
 TrustVisor produces evidence of its initialization in the TPM's Platform Configuration Registers.
 This evidence (in the form of a hash chain) can be used to generate a TPM-based attestation that TrustVisor has loaded on a platform.